Last updated by meimeili at 2013-8-14

 At present, Zhejiang Huangyan bamboo carvings are very popular all over China, and are exported to more than 80 countries and regions overseas.

-In China, shell sculptures are mainly produced at Qingdao in Shandong Province, Dalian in Liaoning Province, Beihai in Guangxi Province, Qinhuangdao in Hebei Province, in Zhejiang Province and in Jiangsu Province.
+In China, shell sculptures are mainly produced at Qingdao in the Shandong Province, Dalian in the Liaoning Province, Beihai in the Guangxi Province, Qinhuangdao in the Hebei Province, Zhejiang Province, and Jiangsu Province.
 They vary from each other artistically.
 The shell sculptures consist of hanging screens, standing screens, screens, tri-dimensional shell sculptures, and reading lamps, as well as caskets that have practical utility.